ppryga/fw-nrfconnect-nrf/applications/direction_finding/df_ant_tester/README.rst

-.. _bluetooth-nrf-ant-tester:
+.. _bluetooth-df-ant-tester:

-Direction Finding: nRF antenna tester
+Direction Finding: antenna tester
 #####################################

-The nRF Antenna Tester sample provides a reference implementation of an antenna functionality tester.
+The DF Antenna Tester sample provides a reference implementation of an antenna functionality tester.

 Overview
 ********